 Tayrona National Park is a well-protected area of Colombia and therefore comes with many restrictions.
 For example, every February the Tayrona park is closed.

-Read this Tayrona National Park camping guide before going.
+If you would like to camp in Tayrona National Park, read our Tayrona National Park camping guide before going.

 Day 19-21 (3 Days): Cartagena, Colombia’s Most Beautiful City

 To arrive at Cartagena, you will need to take a 5-hour bus from the Santa Marta bus terminal to Cartagena, and to get to Santa Marta from Tayrona, you will need to take a bus as well.